Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 • Access to cool tap water, but you can also use filtered or distilled water if you’re concerned about minerals or chlorine.

 Before refrigerators, people used root cellars, larders, or even cool pantries to store produce.
 Muslin (or damp cloths) helped replicate those conditions in smaller spaces.
+One of my absolute dreams is to have a passive cool cabinet (or pantry) installed in my home.

 Muslin Is A Slow-Living Ritual